About Us

 FOUNDER

 Founded by S.P.
-Lohia and his father, Mohan Lal Lohia, and now spanning the Lohia family’s fourth generation, SPLF was born from the belief that education is the most powerful catalyst for inclusive, transformational, and sustainable change.
+Lohia and his father, Mohan Lal Lohia, and now spanning four generations, the SP Lohia Foundation (SPLF) was born from the belief that education is the most powerful tool for inclusive, transformational, and sustainable change.

 TRUSTEE